-I am an assistant professor of economics at the University of Pennsylvania.
+I am an associate professor of economics at the University of Pennsylvania.
 My research interests are in the areas of labour economics, public economics, and family economics.

 Joint with George-Levi Gayle.
 Published in Econometrica, 2019, vol. 87(1), pages 291-326.